 Why did you decide to do a Summer Abroad program as opposed to a more traditional semester or year-long exchange?

-I’m an international student, and I don’t have that much space to take elective courses and I didn’t have enough time to go abroad for an entire regular semester.
+I’m an international student, and I don’t have that much space to take elective courses.
+I also didn’t have enough time to go abroad for an entire regular semester.
 For me, going on Summer Abroad was easier.

 And this was a really important experience for you to go on, right?

 Definitely.
-Go Global actually rejected me the first time after I applied, but I appealed and wrote a letter to the office about why I had to take this opportunity.
+Go Global actually rejected me the first time after I applied because I didn’t quite meet the eligibility requirements, but I appealed and wrote a letter to the office about why I had to take this opportunity.
 Learning is a lifelong process, and I told them that being able to study in another nation, even for a short time, was my dream.
 I told them that I’m still growing and that I wanted the chance to go on Summer Abroad so I could keep improving myself.
 And then they accepted my application!

 That’s really inspiring!
 What did you study while you were there?

-That’s cool you could learn something about the place you were living.
+That’s cool you could learn something about the place you were living in.

 Yeah!
 I learned that Singapore is very tolerant of other cultures.
 You can find food from all over the world in Singapore, similar to Vancouver.
 You can find a Chinatown, an India-town.
 I got to explore some of these cultures as well.
 I did a project with my classmate about filmmaking in my Geography class, and we got to do some research in Singapore’s Little India and learn about that as well.